ItsOnlyGame/Rift/README.md

 ## Notice

 Application commands and old school commands might not be the same.
-So don't except to every command have a variation of the other.
+So don't expect every command have a variation of each other.

 ## License